 Dawn completed Direct Instruction Coaching Academy training and now develops teachers’ ability to provide data-driven feedback, facilitating rehearsal sessions to provide practice for instructional staff in lesson formats and program content and determining appropriate interventions based on student data and observations.

-As Senior Teaching Coach at Good to Great Schools Australia Dawn provides support, coaching, evaluation and feedback to deliver and manage effective teaching implementations across urban and remote schools across Australia.
-She is also developing an explicit program that is aligned to the Australian Curriculum for students who have completed the Direct Instruction RMSE series.
+Dawn is experienced at providing professional development training for school staff at all levels including school executive teams from school clusters, teaching cohorts and support staff.
+She has also facilitated regional professional development seminars in the Reading to Learn program.
+In her previous role as Senior Teaching Coach at Good to Great Schools Australia, Dawn provided support, coaching, evaluation and feedback to deliver and manage effective teaching implementations across urban and remote schools across Australia.
+She also developed an explicit program that is aligned to the Australian Curriculum for students who have completed the Direct Instruction RMSE series.

 Interesting fact: Dawn is originally from Wales and is a fluent speaker of Welsh.
 The number of Welsh speakers has declined so rapidly there was concern that the language would become extinct.